-This one-of-a-kind luxury, Montreal bike tour runs from beautiful Burlington, Vermont to Montreal, Québec and includes a festive culminating ride in the famed Tour de L’Île – a recreational ride through Montreal on streets that are closed to traffic specifically for this event.
+This fabulous four-day ride begins on the shores of Lake Champlain in Burlington, Vermont and continues north to Montréal, where it concludes with the famed Tour de L’Île — a 35-mile ride on a cordoned-off route through the streets of Montréal.
 The trip follows the Island Line Trail north from Burlington to the Lake Champlain Islands.
 This former rail line is a (mostly) paved trail that follows the Lake Champlain shoreline north to a bike ferry that carries cyclists across a narrow gap in the trail to the Islands.
 Take a rest at Vermont’s first vineyard and winery for a picnic lunch hosted by your tour leaders, and later enjoy an opening reception and dinner overlooking Lake Champlain to kick off the fun at the conclusion of the first day’s ride.

 En route to Montreal, rural roads, bike paths, and a choice of route options typify each day of cycling.
 Lodging ranges from lakeside inns in Vermont’s Lake Champlain Islands, to a full-service hotel in Montréal.
 You will also enjoy the opportunity to meet the delightfully energetic and personable Madame Boutin – the major promoter of cycling in the region just north of Lake Champlain and the owner of a hotel where the group will stay.

 Ride north out of Burlington on the Island Line Trail.
-This former rail trail enables cyclists to ride along the shore of Lake Champlain Islands then cross via bike ferry to the Lake Champlain Islands.
-Enjoy a visit to Vermont’s first vineyard and winery for a picnic lunch hosted by your tour leaders.
-Enjoy a swim in the lake or visit the tiny village of North Hero and its eclectic general store.
-This evening, the group will gather at the inn for a welcome reception and dinner overlooking the lake.
+This former rail trail enables cyclists to follow the shore of Lake Champlain then cross to the Lake Champlain Islands via a bike ferry.
+After settling into your room at Shore Acres Inn, enjoy a swim in the lake or visit the tiny village of North Hero.

-This morning join your fellow tour participants and 15,000 others for the Tour de L’Île.
-This annual ride is a festive event that follows routes through the Montreal on streets closed to vehicular traffic for this event.
-The route is often lined with bystanders who cheer for cyclists young and old, slow and fast, those dressed in costume and those who are not.
-There are rest stops along the route and a carnival-like atmosphere in a city park at the end of the ride.
-Following the ride, the group will be transported back to Burlington, Vermont.
+This morning, join your fellow tour participants and 15,000 others for the Tour de L’Île.
+This annual ride is a festive event that follows different routes through the Montréal on streets closed to vehicular traffic for this event.
+The route is often lined with bystanders who cheer for cyclists young and old, slow and fast, those dressed in costume, and those who are not.
+Following the conclusion of the ride, the group will be transported back to Burlington, Vermont.

 Located in downtown Burlington near the shores of Lake Champlain, this boutique hotel also features a popular bar and restaurant.Lodging Website